shidi1985/academic-kickstart/content/post/2022-Patent-SE-and-BadData/index.md

   focal_point = "Smart"

 +++
-This invention is power system state estimation based on machine learning and AI.
+This invention is about power system state estimation and bad data identification and recovery based on machine learning and AI.
+In particular, a two-stage autoencoder is used to addressed the bad data issues in state estimation problem involving synchrophasor measurements.

 "Systems and Methods of Bad Data Identification and Recovery for Electric Power Systems"